 After earning her English degree from Scranton and spending most of her life in Pennsylvania, Marie decided to move to DC for a change of pace.
 Well, seeing pace for the first time in her life might be the more accurate verb.
 (English major, remember.)
 She started her career at a small PR company in Fairfax, improving the images of various beauty products and services.
 Her goal is to support her awesome sales team in its mission to make it rain.
 (That's an idiom, more proof that Marie is using her degree.)

 Noting a regrettable lack of abnormally tall gingers, we knew Tyler would be a good fit from the moment he walked in the door.
 Atop Tyler's extensive resume you will find the marks from his report cards in grades K-12 that read "too talkative."
 (Which means he must be somehow related to director of people ops, Will Friend.)
 Tyler prides himself on his ability to talk a dog off a meat truck or the paint off the wall.
 (Give him a call if you have any pesky wallpaper that won’t come down.)
 He also prides himself on his ability to use worn out clichés.
-Never one to be scared of picking up the phone or working through the night (he has a passionate hate for sleep), Tyler grinds night and day as Bisnow's Head of Sales, looking to grow Bisnow to the next logical step - world domination.
+Never one to be scared of picking up the phone or working through the night (he has a passionate hate for sleep), Tyler grinds night and day as Bisnow's VP, West Coast, looking to grow Bisnow to the next logical step - world domination.
 (In a metaphorical sense… no need to dive into your emergency bunkers.)